Abhigyankrsingh/linux/Documentation/admin-guide/tainted-kernels.rst

 	Raw taint value as int/string: 4609/'P        W  O     '

 You can try to decode the number yourself.
-That's easy if there was only one reason that got your kernel tainted, as in this case you can find the number with the table below.
+That's easy if there was only one the reason that got your kernel tainted, as in this case, you can find the number with the table below.
 If there were multiple reasons you need to decode the number, as it is a bitfield, where each bit indicates the absence or presence of a particular type of taint.
 It's best to leave that to the aforementioned